 Does Curt Schilling talk too much?
 Yes.
 Should that affect his Hall of Fame candidacy?
 No. He has a 79.6 WAR.
 He struck out 3116 batters.
 He finished 2nd in Cy Young Award voting three times.
 Three World Series rings.
 Once he was the World Series MVP.
 And don’t forget THE BLOODY SOCK.
 This guy’s performance SCREAMS Hall of Famer.
 But he just can’t keep his mouth shut.

 The tracker shows him at 70.5%, needing 156 more votes to reach 75%.
-Generally, the numbers go down when the final totals are released, so it does not look like 2019 with be Curt’s year.
+Generally, the numbers go down when the final totals are released, so it does not look like 2019 will be Curt’s year.

 This is the one I just don’t understand.
 Clean player, 493 home runs, 1550 RBI.
 Five-time All-Star.
 Three Silver Sluggers.
 If it weren’t for the strike in 1994, Fred McGriff would have certainly hit the magic number 500 home runs.
 This guy is, in my book, hands-down a Hall of Famer.
 Yet, in his first nine years on the ballot, he couldn’t garner even 25% support from the BBWAA.
 He is polling at 38.7% tonight, far short of the necessary 75%.
 I’m sure the Veterans Committee will set it right in a few years, but it is disappointing that the Crime Dog isn’t getting the support now.